drbean/edit/jeffreykuo/Send_thermal_pad.md

 Figure 16.
 Fracture morphology of (a) neat silicone rubber, and silicone composite with (b) 20 phr and (c) 100 phr of filler addition.

-The comparison of fracture surface morphology of silicone composite with 100 phr of *h*-BN filler is shown in Figure 17.
-Analysis of these images reveals that agglomeration of *h*-BN filler and void generated when the filler peeled off.
-In Figure 17. (a), it can be seen that the composite has many defects and void, indicating poor compatibility between filler and matrix.^47^ Matrix cannot be binding filler well, resulting in the interfacial phase filled with air and yield poor composite properties.
+A comparison of the fracture surface morphologies of different silicone composites with 100 phr of *h*-BN filler is shown in Figure 17.
+Analysis of these images reveals agglomerations of *h*-BN filler and voids generated when filler peeled off.
+In Figure 17. (a), it can be seen that the composite has many defects and voids, indicating poor compatibility between filler and matrix.^47^ The matrix cannot be binding filler well, resulting in interfacial phases filled with air and yielding poor composite properties.
-The existence of air inside the composite would enhance the thermal resistance of the material, resulting in ineffective of the heat transfer process.
-Addition of silicone resin, as shown in Figure 17.
+The existence of air inside the composite would enhance the thermal resistance of the material, resulting in ineffectiveness of the heat transfer process.
+Addition of silicone resin to the composite, as shown in Figure 17.
-(b-d), showed better morphology than a pristine one.
-Silicone resin acts as a bridge and enhance the adhesion property of silicone rubber, resulting in better compatibility between filler and matrix.
-Better compatibility will enhance its filler distribution and improved some properties of the composite, especially for mechanical properties.
-The high level of filler distribution is not always resulting in high thermal conductivity.
-In Figure (c), it has the best filler distribution and no filler agglomeration was formed.
-Compared with Figure (c), the addition of aluminum-silicone resin as shown in Figure (d) showed filler distribution is not too good, however, its thermal conductivity was highest among the others.
-Regardless of the synergistic effect as mentioned before, the high level of filler distribution will enhance the interfacial interaction between filler and matrix, lead to increase of thermal contact resistance.
-The effective way of heat transfer is from filler-to-filler.
-It other words, filler agglomerations is needed to accelerate the heat transfer process.
-Based on the morphology results, Figure 17. (d) has some filler agglomerations with sufficient filler distribution, resulting higher thermal conductivity.
+(b-d), resulted in better morphology than the pristine one.
+The silicone resin acts as a bridge and enhances the adhesion of silicone rubber, resulting in better compatibility between filler and matrix.
+Better compatibility will enhance filler distribution and improve some properties of the composite, especially mechanical properties.
+But, a high level of filler distribution does not always result in high thermal conductivity.
+The composite in Figure (c) had the best filler distribution and no filler agglomerates were formed.
+Compared with the composite of Figure (c), the filler distribution of the aluminum-silicone one in Figure (d) was not as good.
+However, the thermal conductivity of that composite was higher than either those of Figure 17 (b,c) or of any of the others.
+Regardless of the synergistic effect as mentioned above, a high level of filler distribution will enhance interfacial interaction between filler and matrix, and lead to an increase of thermal contact resistance.
+The effective heat transfer route is from filler-to-filler.
+In other words, filler agglomerations are needed to accelerate the heat transfer process.
+Based on the morphology results, Figure 17. (d) shows the existence of some filler agglomerations with sufficient filler distribution results in higher thermal conductivity.

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\Morphology
 comparison.jpg](media\image26.jpeg){width="6.020833333333333in"